-When you are involved in an insurance dispute over property damage with your homeowner’s insurance company following a flood, water leak, hurricane or other peril, the insurance company often will request that you submit to an examination under oath (EUO).
-The EUO allows the insurance company to obtain a sworn statement under oath so the information can be used in evaluating coverage as well as the nature and amount of any loss.
+When you are involved in an insurance dispute with your insurance company following a claim, the insurance company may request that you submit to an examination under oath (EUO).
+In theory, the EUO allows the insurance company to obtain a sworn statement under oath in furtherance of evaluating coverage as well as the nature and amount of any loss.
 Florida courts have held that participation in an EUO indicated under a policy is a “condition precedent” to payment of a claim.
-However, a recent decision by the Fourth District Court of Appeals, Solano vs. State Farm, makes clear that partial compliance with this condition precedent might be sufficient to justify payment of a policyholder’s claim.
+However, the Fourth District Court of Appeals, in Solano vs. State Farm, held that partial compliance with this condition precedent might be sufficient.

 Dr. Solano participated in the EUO and submitted a fourth sworn proof of loss.
 He deferred almost entirely to the adjuster regarding the extent, type and cost of loss while deferring to his wife on certain other questions.
 With respect to his personal observations after the hurricane, he disclosed the damage he personally observed following the hurricane as well as the progress with regard to repairs.
-Dr. Solano declined to allow his wife to participate in an EUO after his was completed because he felt the second EUO in the same day would expose Mrs. Solano to excessive stress.
+Dr. Solano declined to allow his wife to participate in an EUO after his was completed because he felt the second EUO on the same day would expose Mrs. Solano to excessive stress.
 While the adjuster also refused to participate in an EUO, he indicated he might be willing to do so in the future.
 The adjuster contended that State Farm could not compel his participation, as he is not an insured under the policy.

 State Farm claimed it was deprived of the opportunity to conduct a meaningful EUO.
-The insurer also claimed that the Solanos’ sworn proof of losses were deficient.
+State Farm also claimed that the Solanos’ sworn proof of losses were deficient.
 The Solanos produced a fifth sworn proof of loss along with supporting documentation.
-The insurance company conceded that the final proof of loss and supporting documentation were acceptable.
-The parties arranged a scheduled EUO for Mrs. Solano, but State Farm canceled the EUO because the Solanos had filed a lawsuit to compel an appraisal.
+The insurance company conceded that the final proof of loss with supporting documentation was acceptable.
+The parties arranged a scheduled EUO for Mrs. Solano, but State Farm canceled the EUO because the Solanos filed a lawsuit to compel an appraisal.

-State Farm argued that the Solanos failed to provide a “full, complete and meaningful EUO” and to provide all of the requested documents.
+State Farm argued that the Solanos failed to provide a “full, complete and meaningful EUO” and failed to provide all of the requested documents.
 The insurer contended that it was entitled to summary judgment because the policyholders had failed to satisfy a “condition precedent” to having the claim paid.
-The trial court agreed and granted summary judgment to State Farm.
+The trial court agreed and granted summary judgment in favor of State Farm.